SaadAhmedSalim/SaadAhmedSalim/README.md

 <!-- Recent News-->

-### Recent Update (What I will do in this December):
+### Recent Update (What I will do in this February):
  <div>
   <p>
-    <b> :tada: * I will do a project Called Library Management System with one of my friend.
-Details will be uploaded soon.
-(Partially done)
+    <b> :tada: * I will do CCNA Lab.

-  :pushpin: * I will work deeply with Raspberry Pi and thonny software.
-(With Team Mates)
+  :pushpin: * I will work deeply with NodeMcu work for new project.

-  :repeat: * I will learn google colab and machine learning methods thoroughly.
-(Partially done)
+  :repeat: * I will implement machine learning methods thoroughly.

   :wink: * I will do something fishy.</b>
  </p><br>